Lillian1070/showcase_python_EDA_1/README.md

-# Further Directions
+## Further Directions
+- Non-Linear Modeling
-- xxx
+- Clustering

 💬 _I’d love to hear your thoughts!
 If you have any suggestions or questions, feel free to connect with me._